chef/automate/components/docs-chef-io/content/automate/loadbalancer_configuration.md

    - This setup requires two identical load balancer nodes to ensure high availability.
    - Each node needs two private IPs, one for Automate and another for Chef Server.
    - To set up DNS, point the Chef Automate DNS (chefautomate.example.com) to Private IP 1 of both nodes, and the Chef Server DNS (chefinfraserver.example.com) to Private IP 2 of both nodes.
-- Option 2: 4 Load Balancers, Separate for Automate and separate for Chef Server
+- Option 2: 4 Load Balancers, separate for Automate and separate for Chef Server
    - This setup requires two load balancers for Automate and two for Chef Server to ensure high availability.
    - Each node only requires one private IP.
    - To set up DNS, point the Chef Automate DNS (chefautomate.example.com) to the Automate nodes, and the Chef Server DNS (chefinfraserver.example.com) to the Chef Server nodes.

 With these load balancer setups, you can ensure high availability for Chef Automate and Chef Infra Server.

-## 2 Load Balancer Setup with 2 private ips each
+## Option 1: 2 Load Balancer Setup with 2 private ips each

 ### Load Balancer setup using NGINX